Red Light & Cold Hard Facts (2012)

 The ending of this one is predictable, but I have to admit, the twist is pretty good.
 In the red light, our protagonist looks human, but once he makes it outside, it becomes apparent from his coloration that he’s actually not human, but a member of another humanoid species.
 And the people that manage the prison – the conquerors of the planet – turn out to be humans.
 This is a short episode that is basically a sequence of running along red-lit corridors and fighting prison guards, but it is short enough to keep things interesting without drawing itself out for too long, and it ends just about right to make me go, “Hmm!
 That’s actually pretty good!”

 And then we move on to Cold Hard Facts.
 It is 2312 and the population of Earth has hit 37 billion, causing the planet to turn into basically one large urban metropolis spanning one end to another.
 In Los Angeles, folks discover someone in a very ancient cryogenic tank, still alive.
-They eventually revived him and cured him of the disease that led the people of his time to put him in a cryogenic state, only to decide that he won’t able to adapt to the new world or contribute in any way to society – his memory is impaired and his only ability, it seems, is to draw.
+They eventually revived him and cured him of the disease that led the people of his time to put him in a cryogenic state, only to decide that he won’t be able to adapt to the new world or contribute in any way to society – his memory is impaired and his only ability, it seems, is to draw.
 Therefore, there is no place in this world for him.

 This is the shorter segment, but it’s more in line with those arty-farty deep-thoughts sci-fi stories that people love to write in order to demonstrate the sad state of urbanity or something like that.
 The man they revived is Walt Disney, and his sketches are that of Mickey Mouse.
 Alas, the brave new world sees no value in creativity, so he’d be killed, and his organs would be harvested.
-The whole episode is about underscoring what a disturbing, cold world it would be when people see zero value in creativity and imagination, and focus only on material gains.
+The whole episode is about underscoring what a disturbing, cold world it would be when people see zero value in creativity and imagination and focus only on material gains.
 This is something that has been said and done many times before in science fiction, but I have to admit, the way this episode is executed strikes a chord in me.
 I feel unexpectedly distressed by the time this episode ends, wishing that something can be done to make things right.
 Therefore, I suppose this episode has done its job well.

 Latest posts by Mrs Giggles (see all)